 My first year of marriage started off with lots of changes — aside from the actual, you know, marriage part, I quit my job and moved halfway across the world.
 My now-husband was stationed in Aviano, Italy, and I had the good fortune to live there for a year and a half.
 Since I couldn’t have a job while I was there, I tried to spend as much time traveling and exploring as I could.
-A lot of that included day trips around Aviano with new friends I met there or with family who came to visit and wanted to see our little part of Italy.
+A lot of that included day trips around Aviano with new friends or with family who came to visit and wanted to see our little part of Italy.
 I’ve had a running list in my notes forever, so thought I’d pull it together in case anyone around the Aviano area needs some ideas.
 Below are just a brief description and ideas to get you started!
 Without further ado:

 1. Bordano Butterfly House

 I love this activity because it can be done rain or shine (it closes for the winter though).
 It’s a small butterfly house and there are just a couple different rooms to explore, but I still spent 1-1.5 hours when I went.